nitish03/Portfolio-Site/README.md

 Udacity Front-End Nanodegree Project 1

+This project has been modified after completing the Udacity Front End Web Developer Nanodegree program.

 ## Project Overview

 This project is provided by [Udacity](https://www.udacity.com/).
 It follows Udacity [project rubrics](https://review.udacity.com/#!/rubrics/45/view) which requires :